cvs-health/testaro/README.md

 ## Rules

 Each tool accessed with Testaro defines _rules_ and tests _targets_ for compliance with its rules.
-The counts of the rules range from about 30, for Testaro itself, to about 270, for Continuum Community Edition.
-In total, the ten tools define about 1350 rules.
+The counts of the rules range from about 40, for Testaro itself, to about 270, for Continuum Community Edition.
+In total, the nine tools define about 920 rules.
 Some of the tools are under active development, and their rule counts change over time.

 When you ask Testaro to run tests of a tool, you may specify a subset of the rules of that tool, and the report will give you the results of only the tests for those rules.
 These tools will perform only those tests:
-- alfa
+- `alfa`
-- axe
+- `axe`
-- continuum
+- `continuum`
-- htmlcs
+- `htmlcs`
-- qualWeb
+- `qualWeb`
-- testaro
+- `testaro`

 These tools always perform a fixed set of tests, and Testaro disregards irrelevant results when you specify a set of rules:
-- ibm
+- `ibm`
-- nuVal
+- `nuVal`
-- wave
+- `wave`

 ## Job data